stellar-development/MaterialCraft/README.md

 This repository is a remake of MaterialCraft.
 Credit for MaterialCraft goes to the original author, Sid Engel, but a multitude of changes have been made to separate this repository from the original in terms of design.
+Most features planned for future updates of the original template have been added.

 A demo of the the redesigned template can be found on [our GitHub pages site](https://artexdevelopment.github.io/MaterialCraft).

 The following is the README.md file from the original repository.

+---

 ## About
 I was eager to start a new project and didn't know what to start on.
 After finding Google's [Materialize](http://materializecss.com/), I had gotten an instant urge of inspiration.
 I immediately started working on MaterialCraft.